 San Diego selected Lawson 71st overall in the 2016 Draft as a rangy, projectable high schooler.
 He has continued to fill out and add to a physical 6’4” frame, now weighing in at 205 pounds.
 Still wiry, Lawson will keep adding stuff and repeat his delivery better as he grows into his body.

-A physical athlete with premium velocity and plus feel to spin the ball, Lawson has all the ingredients you look for in a big league pitching prospect.
-He’s definitely raw in terms of his ability to show three pitches and command the ball, but I’m willing to project aggressively given the frame and excellent mound presence that he possesses.
+A physical athlete with premium velocity and plus feel to spin the ball, Lawson has all the ingredients you look for in a prospect.
+He’s definitely raw in terms of his ability to show three pitches and command the ball, but he projects aggressively given the frame and his mound presence.
 If he can develop more of a well-rounded feel to pitch, the ceiling is a #3 starter.
 His two-pitch mix is tempting in the bullpen, and he could be a high-leverage reliever if it doesn’t click as a starter.